amigatronic/abuse-reporter/README.md

 4. Looking up the abuse contact for the *original* spam source, not the forwarding provider
 5. Sending the report to the correct hosting provider

+This ensures that even if spam reaches you via a complex forwarding chain, the report goes to the right place and the spammer's infrastructure gets flagged.
+3. Extracting the true originating IP from the original `Received:` headers
+4. Looking up the abuse contact for the *original* spam source, not the forwarding provider
+5. Sending the report to the correct hosting provider

-This ensures that even if spam reaches you via a forwarding chain, the report goes to the right place and the spammer's infrastructure gets flagged.
+This ensures that even if spam reaches you via a complex forwarding chain, the report goes to the right place and the spammer's infrastructure gets flagged.

 ## Evolution & Hardening